How to Fix Windows Update Error 0x80244019 on Windows?

-• Windows update settings: For most of the users, the error was caused by their Windows update configuration.
-They were receiving updates for other Microsoft products which caused the error.
+• Windows update settings: For many users, the error was a result of their update configuration, particularly when receiving updates for other Microsoft products.

 1. Press Windows Key + I to open Settings.